sanyuered/WeChat-MiniProgram-AR-TFJS/README.md

 ## Known Issues

 When using face detecting with face landmarks, a memory leak will occur on Android Wechat.
 The Mini-program will slower and slower on a few minutes, but iOS Wechat has no the issue.
-When using "Access a Camera" mode, the parameter "isWithFaceLandmarks" is default to false.
+When using "Access a Camera" mode, the default value of parameter "isWithFaceLandmarks" is "false".